 But how Kimberly-Clark defines ecommerce is different from web sales completed in a shopping cart on a business-to-consumer website or an online transaction done by a business buyer once they’ve logged into a B2B portal.
-At Kimberly-Clark, the manufacturer describes ecommerce sales as coming from business-to-consumer, business-to-business, business-to-business-to-consumer and even counting the web sale of its product on a retailer’s website.
+At Kimberly-Clark, the manufacturer describes ecommerce sales as coming from business-to-consumer, business-to-business, business-to-business-to-consumer and even counting the web sales of its products on a retailer’s website.

-To some ecommerce analysts, manufacturers that don’t just count online sales through their own ecommerce sites and portals or through an online marketplace such as Amazon Business aren’t really conducting ecommerce.
+To some ecommerce analysts, manufacturers inflate their actual figures on B2B ecommerce sales when they count online sales that are not processed through their own ecommerce sites and portals or through an online marketplace such as Amazon Business.
 “I work with a lot of manufacturers these days, and they often define ecommerce differently,” says B2B ecommerce analyst and researcher Brian Beck.
-“They lump in the ecommerce sales of their retail or distribution partners into what they call ecommerce—they aren’t actually conducting the ecommerce themselves since the transactions happen on sites like Home Depot, Lowes, Ferguson, Grainger and others.”
+“They lump in the ecommerce sales of their retail or distribution partners into what they call ecommerce—they aren’t actually conducting the ecommerce themselves since the transactions happen on sites like Home Depot, Lowe’s, Ferguson, Grainger and others.”

 But at Kimberly-Clark, the company applies a broader definition of ecommerce to account for the multiple ways a big international brand manufacturer deals digitally with consumers and customers across multiple channels.
 Even if it defines ecommerce differently, ecommerce in all forms is now a corporate priority, CEO Michael Hsu told analysts on the company’s 2018 year-end earnings call, based on a transcript from SeekingAlpha.com.
 “Ecommerce is an important and growing part of our business,” Hsu said.
 “It’s about 10% of overall revenue.”